tnguyen606-cs/AI-ExpenseApp/README.md

   <h1 align="center">AI-Expense Saving App</h3>

   <p align="center">
-    An awesome AI-powered expense-saving app to jumpstart that helps users in saving little by little for personal goals by tracking users daily expenses and send summary alerts via SMS message.
+    An awesome AI-powered expense-saving app to jumpstart that helps users in saving little by little for personal goals by managing and tracking users expenses and send summary alerts via SMS message.
   </p>
   <br/>
   <p>
     Further, AI and ML are at the core of the App.
-Its AI and ML algorithms help the platform to deliver the tailored response based on users personal finances.
-For instance, one can even ask questions such as whether you have the budget to buy a particular product that should not hurt the target goal — the assistant will take a dive into the graphs and data-driven insights and would answer your queries.
-That is not all, its users can also set a limit of  spare changes on the App and the assistant will put that amount aside as users savings, which helps to improve users overall financial wellness.
+Its AI and ML algorithms help the platform deliver tailored responses based on users personal finances.
+For instance, one can even ask questions such as whether I have the budget to buy a particular product that should not hurt the target goal — the assistant of the app will take a dive into the graphs and data-driven insights and would answer my queries.
+That is not all, the users can also set a limit of spare changes on the App and the app will put that amount aside as users savings, which helps to improve users overall financial wellness.
   </p>
 </p>